 CEFOW: Clean Energy from Ocean Waves

-The European Commission’s research and innovation programme Horizon 2020 has granted €17 million for the Clean Energy from Ocean Waves (CEFOW) research project coordinated by Fortum.
+The European Commission’s research and innovation programme Horizon 2020 granted €17 million for the Clean Energy from Ocean Waves (CEFOW) research project, coordinated by Fortum.

 - Improving the availability and performance of the Penguin wave device;

 - Tailoring the solution with low life-cycle cost in mind for long term deployment; and